Schiphol Airport Bus

 Schiphol Airport Bus Tickets

 Tickets for the Amsterdam Airport Express 397 cost 6.50€/6.90$ for a one-way ride and 11.75€/12.50$ for a round trip.
-Please keep in mind that round trips don’t have to take place on the same day.
+Please keep in mind that the return journey doesn’t have to take place on the same day.
 Conversely, you can buy a ticket with an open date.
-Nevertheless, you’ll have to use it within a 14-day period of time.
-Kids between 4 and 11 years pay just 1€/1.07$ for their fare, whereas younger children travel for free.
+Nevertheless, it must be used within 14 days.
+You also don’t need to specify a departure time when booking — just select the day, and the ticket is valid for 24 hours.
+Alternatively, you can buy your ticket on board.
+However, only contactless payments (via a credit/debit card or digital wallet) are accepted.
+The same fares apply to Night Bus N97 as well.

 Our Tip: Please remember to validate your barcode tickets, or scan your mobile (in case of online reservations) at the automatic readers once entering and before exiting the bus.